Limaris (Lima) Soto, National Park Service

-Sheylda Diaz, Environment for the Americas Sheylda is a Puerto Rican who was born in Würzburg, Bavaria and raised between the US, the Caribbean island of Puerto Rico and Germany.
-The mix in cultures helped her appreciate differences and recognizes she was lucky to have such a beautiful upbringing.
-She obtained a Pre-Veterinary certificate from the University of Puerto Rico in Mayaguez, a bachelor’s degree from the University of Central Florida and a master’s degree from the Metropolitan University in Cupey, Puerto Rico.
-She is currently finishing her PhD in Ecology, from the University of Turabo, where she has worked as part of the faculty since 2007.
+I am Puerto Rican and was born in Würzburg, Bavaria and raised between the US, the Caribbean island of Puerto Rico and Germany.
+The mix in cultures helped me appreciate differences in cultures, and I recognize how lucky I am to have such a beautiful upbringing.
+I have a Pre-Veterinary certificate from the University of Puerto Rico in Mayaguez, a Bachelor’s degree from the University of Central Florida, and a Master’s degree from the Metropolitan University in Cupey, Puerto Rico.
+I am currently finishing my PhD in Ecology from the University of Turabo, where I have been on faculty since 2007.

 In addition to assisting with coordination of Mosaics in Science, I also coordinate World Migratory Bird day in the Caribbean region.
 I enjoy working to achieve opportunities for Latin youth and for an inclusive and diverse professional and academic environment wherever I go.

 Hello and Welcome!
 I am the NPS Program Assistant for the Mosaics in Science Diversity Internship Program.